webgpu/webgpufundamentals/webgpu/lessons/webgpu-vertex-buffers.md

   });
 ```

-And then at draw time we need to tell WebGPU which vertex buffer to
+Then, at draw time we need to tell WebGPU which vertex buffer to use:
-use

 ```js
     pass.setPipeline(pipeline);